DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Evaluation

-We evaluate how \system performs as concurrent workload increases using the Kingston backend with batch sizes ranging from 2 to 18 programs.
+We evaluate how \system performs as workload concurrency increases using the Kingston backend with batch sizes ranging from 2 to 18 programs.
+The results are summarised in Table~\ref{tab:batch} and Figure~\ref{fig:batch_stability}.

-\textbf{Key finding: fidelity remains stable as batch size increases.} The correlation coefficient between batch size and fidelity is $r = -0.012$, indicating an effectively zero linear relationship within measurement noise.
-This stability is remarkable: on superconducting quantum chips, increasing qubit activation density typically causes \emph{crosstalk degradation} from frequency collisions and $ZZ$ coupling between neighbouring qubits.
-We would generally expect fidelity to decrease linearly with batch size.
+This table and figure show that output-similarity {\em{remains stable}} as batch size increases.
+The correlation coefficient between batch size and output-similarity is $r = -0.012$, indicating an effectively zero linear relationship within measurement noise.
+This stability is remarkable: on superconducting quantum chips, increasing qubit activation density typically causes crosstalk degradation from frequency collisions and $ZZ$ coupling between neighbouring qubits.
+Accordingly, output-similarity would generally be expected to decrease with batch size.

-\system achieves this stability through \textbf{implicit crosstalk suppression}.
-The community detection algorithm places region boundaries along low-weight (high-error) edges, which often correspond to physically distant or frequency-detuned qubit pairs where crosstalk is naturally lower.
+This behaviour is consistent with \textbf{implicit crosstalk suppression} induced by the partitioning and allocation process.
+Region boundaries are placed along high-error edges, which often correspond to physically distant or frequency-detuned qubit pairs where crosstalk is naturally lower.
 Additionally, the allocation algorithm distributes programs across non-adjacent regions when feasible, thereby creating buffer zones that further reduce inter-program interference.

-This batch stability has significant implications for the economics of quantum cloud computing.
-It means that \system can safely increase throughput by packing more programs onto a processor without sacrificing per-program fidelity, yielding a linear increase in utilisation at constant quality.
+This batch stability, along with reduced execution failures, has significant implications for the economics of quantum cloud computing. \system allows more programs to be packed onto a processor without sacrificing per-program output-similarity, yielding a linear increase in utilisation at constant quality, while also improving effective availability.

-The service-level implications of \system emerge most clearly when availability and batching efficiency are considered jointly.
-In a quantum cloud setting, users are charged per job submission rather than per logical circuit, making both execution failures and low utilisation economically significant.

-As shown earlier in the real-device experiments, \system eliminates execution failures caused by transient hardware defects, converting otherwise unusable jobs into successful executions.
-This improves effective availability, but the economic impact becomes substantial only if higher utilisation does not degrade per-circuit quality.
-We therefore analyse the cost and throughput implications of batching under stable fidelity.